ednieuw/Arduino-ESP32-Nano-Wordclock/README.md

 # Software

 The ESP32Arduino_WordClockVxxx.ino turns the Nano ESP32 and SK6812 or WS2812 LED strips into a Word clock with connection to your WIFI router and receives the time from a NTP server.

+An **user manual** in Dutch and English can be found in this repository [here](https://github.com/ednieuw/Arduino-ESP32-Nano-Wordclock/tree/main/Manual-Instructions)

 The software can be controlled with Bluetooth on your PC or a mobile Android or iPhone/iPad/iMac.
 Several designs can be selected before compiling.
 (If you have a word plate, of course.)